Stay or go pro? Biggest decisions for early-entry players

 Jaylen Hands, Kris Wilkes and Cody Riley, UCLA:

 A whirlwind season for the Bruins ended in the First Four in Dayton, and then do-everything point guard Aaron Holiday left early for the NBA draft.
 In what will be a key season for Steve Alford, he'll need all hands on deck -- including Hands and Wilkes, who were both invited to the NBA draft combine.
 Hands has loads of potential at the point guard spot, and Wilkes is a versatile forward who can score inside and out.
-UCLA does have an elite recruiting class coming in, and freshmen Tyger Campbell would have much more on his plate if Hands leaves.
+UCLA does have an elite recruiting class coming in, and freshman Tyger Campbell would have much more on his plate if Hands leaves.
 If everyone comes back, Alford will have enough talent to make noise in the Pac-12.

 Kevin Huerter and Bruno Fernando, Maryland: